“Immediately, I had a good feeling!”: Simmons & Simmons boasts a strong sector focus and a fine fintech legacy.

 Through innovative learning and development opportunities, you will be provided with a platform to excel, enabling you to exceed your career ambitions.

-We offer training contracts in both Bristol and London, and either way, you’ll spend two years discovering the innovation we’re known for.
+We offer training contracts in London and Bristol, where you’ll spend two years discovering the innovation and collaborative approach we’re known for.
+Ideally placed to build a long-term career, you’ll uncover a world of high-end clients and gain immediate exposure to some of their most complex challenges.
 As well as moving through four six-month seats across our practice areas, you’ll also benefit from the Compass programme; our unique and progressive trainee skills academy that offers a combination of practical learning and online tools designed to support your journey through to qualification.

 Discover what it’s like to be a trainee lawyer with one of our vacation schemes.
-Over one or two weeks in either Bristol or London, you’ll experience the work, the reach and the day-to-day buzz of our international firm.
+Over one, two or four weeks in London, Bristol or Dublin, you’ll experience the work, the reach and the day-to-day buzz of our international firm.
 Throw yourself into this full programme of social events and work experience, and you’ll get a taste for our firm and the work we do, from research to drafting, and meetings to departmental training.

-Summer vacation scheme (London or Bristol): A two-week scheme open to penultimate and final year students and graduates of all disciplines.
-Applications open 02 October 2023 and close on 31 December 2023 (London) and 15 February 2024 (Bristol).
+• Summer vacation scheme (Bristol): A two-week scheme open to penultimate and final year university students and graduates of any degree subject.
+Applications open 2 October 2024 and close 15 February 2025.

-Spring insight scheme (London): A two-day workshop for first year students of all disciplines, as well as penultimate year non-law students.
-Applications open from 1 December 2023 - 31 January 2024.
+Spring insight scheme (London): A two-day workshop for first year university students of any degree subject, as well as penultimate year non-law students.
+Applications open 1 December 2024 and close 31 January 2025.

 This Firm's Rankings in